Ever wondered how colors can affect the photos you take in color photography?

 Black and white colors can affect the color characteristics of a photo.

-If you put a certain color on a white background, the transparency and brightness of the desired color will be less.
+Therefore, if you put a certain color on a white background, the transparency and brightness of the desired color will be less.
 Conversely, if you put the same color on a black background, the color will be clearer and brighter.

-Pay attention to this point in advertising photos and portraits is very useful.
+As a result, pay attention to this point in advertising photos and portraits is very useful.